espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 ESP-IDF currently implements ESP-NETIF for the lwIP TCP/IP stack only.
 However, the adapter itself is TCP/IP implementation-agnostic and allows different implementations.

-It is also possible to use a custom TCP/IP stack with ESP-IDF, provided it implements BSD API.
-For more information on building ESP-IDF without lwIP, please refer to :idf_file:`components/esp_netif_stack/README.md`.

 Some ESP-NETIF API functions are intended to be called by application code, for example, to get or set interface IP addresses, and configure DHCP.
 Other functions are intended for internal ESP-IDF use by the network driver layer.
 In many cases, applications do not need to call ESP-NETIF APIs directly as they are called by the default network event handlers.

 If you are only interested in using the most common network interfaces with default setting, please read :ref:`esp_netif_user` to see how you can initialize default interfaces and register event handlers.